oneapi-src/oneDNN/rfcs/20220310-hip-support/README.md

 - Build process and compilation is successfully validated.

 ## Proposal
-The primitives are built using MIOpen and hipDNN library, which are the open-source DNN libraries of AMD.
+The primitives are built using MIOpen library, which are the open-source DNN libraries of AMD.
 - The backend can be exposed to the user via DNNL_GPU_VENDOR=AMD flag used in CMake.
 - This contribution would extend oneDNN's support for primitives and their supported post-ops and Quantization from CUDA backend to HIP backend.